AnithaAeris/aeris-apisdk-py/README.md

 # aeris-apisdk-py
-SDK and CLI for Aeris connectivity apis
+This package is intended to provide both an SDK and CLI for the Aeris connectivity apis.
+It can also serve as sample code for customers to write their own integrations to Aeris APIs.

 ## Getting Started - Install Package